davidindub/plant-cafe/README.md

 The main target of the website are people looking for quick information such as the food & drinks menu, or the location and opening house of the shop and it is expected most of these visitors will be checking the website quickly on a mobile device.
 Delivering this information quickly and clearly is the main aim of the project.

-## Use Stories
+## User Stories

-- As a tourist, I want to find out when the café is open and where it is so I can visit.
+- As a tourist, I want to find out when the café is open, and if it has WiFi and where it is so I can visit and use my laptop.

 - As a plant enthusiast, I want to find out about upcoming events.

 - As a vegan, I want to find out if there is many options for me to eat at the cafe.

+- As a wheelchair user, I want to find out if the cafe has accessible facilities

+- As a parent, I want to know if the cafe is child friendly so I can bring my baby with me to meet a friend.

 ## Features